Australia’s Outback Off the Beaten Path: Go for Chillagoe!

 6. Marble Quarry

-For a long time we have struggled to figure out how we can best combine an Australia East Coast trip with an outback experience.
+For a long time, we have struggled to figure out how we can best combine an Australia East Coast trip with an outback experience.
 Ayers Rock just seems completely off our itinerary… so how can we tweak it?
-Googling around, our attention is caught by the small town Chillagoe with the nearby Chillagoe-Mungana Caves National Park in Australia’s Queensland outback.
-Located in northern Queensland, it is not even far from our already planned Queensland itinerary.
+Our attention is caught by the small town of Chillagoe, northeast of the Atherton Tablelands, with the nearby Chillagoe-Mungana Caves National Park in Australia’s Queensland outback.
+It is easy to combine with our planned Queensland itinerary, passing through the Atherton Tablelands.

-So here we are a late July afternoon on our way across the Atherton Tablelands in direction of Chillagoe.
-Before arriving we have stops at the Millaa Millaa Falls, at Nerada Tea Plantation – hoping to catch sight of a tree kangaroo (and we do!), as well as at the Curtain Fig Tree at Yungaburra National Park.
+So here we are on a late July afternoon on our way across the Atherton Tablelands towards Chillagoe.
+Before arriving, we have stops at the Millaa Millaa Falls, at Nerada Tea Plantation – hoping to catch sight of a tree kangaroo (and we do!), and at the Curtain Fig Tree at Yungaburra National Park.

-Immediately after Mareeba we notice the first termite mound.
-These mounds kind of mark the beginning of the outback and the tropical savanna.
-The scenery definitely changes when we leave Mareeba.
-From lush farmlands to deserted cattle country.
-Little by little the landscape becomes drier and introduces another kind of vegetation adapted to the outback conditions.
+Immediately after Mareeba, we notice the first termite mound.
+These mounds mark the beginning of the outback and the tropical savanna.
+The scenery changes when we leave Mareeba – from lush farmlands to deserted cattle country.
+Little by little, the landscape becomes drier and introduces another kind of vegetation adapted to the outback conditions.
 Although the road looks all right and paved at first glance, we soon have to admit that we cannot go that fast.
-It is now the dry season and the red-brown dust whirls around each time a car passes us in opposite direction.
+It is now the dry season, and the red-brown dust whirls around each time a car passes us in the opposite direction.

-So even if the distance doesn’t seem overwhelming on the map, it takes two full hours to travel all the way from Mareeba to Chillagoe via the old Wheelbarrow Way.
-As a tribute to the mining pioneers originally arriving in Chillagoe, the 149 km road between Mareeba and Chillagoe was named the Wheelbarrow Way.
+So even if the distance does not look overwhelming on the map, it takes two hours to travel from Mareeba to Chillagoe via the old Wheelbarrow Way.
+As a tribute to the mining pioneers arriving in Chillagoe in the past, the 149 km road between Mareeba and Chillagoe was named the Wheelbarrow Way.
 It was named after the miners from the late 1800s who gathered all their stuff in a wheelbarrow and went into the sparsely inhabited land to look for work and settle.
 Today, this is every year commemorated with a fundraising footrace where the runners push wheelbarrows the 140 km (87 miles) between Chillagoe and Mareeba.

-On the way we pass through the small towns of Dimbulah and Petford.
-At some moments the road is slightly challenging.
-There are warnings about the risk of both wild cows and wallaroos passing, signposted at the roadside.
-We soon see a couple of dead wallaroos and wallabies lying on the road itself – probably struck by a vehicle a short time ago.
-It is now that we feel grateful that we decided to drive to Chillagoe before the sun sets!
-Otherwise we wouldn’t have got a chance to spot the dead animals and the occasional depressions in the road caused by earlier floodings in the wet season.
-Towards the end there is also a completely unpaved stretch with just gravel on it which unarguably means that we have to slow even more down.
-Anyway, we think that the road is reasonable in daylight – even for a normal car like ours that is not an off-road 4×4.
+On the way, we pass through the small towns of Dimbulah and Petford.
+At some moments, the road is slightly challenging.
+There are warnings about the risk of wild cows and wallaroos passing, signposted at the roadside.
+We soon see a couple of dead wallaroos and wallabies lying on the road, probably struck by a vehicle a short time ago.
+We feel grateful that we decided to drive to Chillagoe before the sun sets!
+Otherwise, we wouldn’t have had a chance to spot the dead animals and the occasional depressions in the road caused by earlier floodings in the wet season.
+Towards the end, there is also an unpaved stretch with just gravel.
+That unarguably means that we have to slow even more down.
+Nevertheless, the road seems reasonable in daylight – even for a car like ours that is not an off-road 4×4.

 After two hours, just around dusk, we finally arrive in Chillagoe at the Chillagoe Observatory & Eco Lodge.
 We find it very pleasant here after the dusty drive.
-Gradually, on our way from Mareeba to Chillagoe temperatures have gone up.
-It is now around 28 degrees centigrade (100 degrees Fahrenheit) – notably in July which is a winter month here!
-That it is so hot is really a surprise to us – and we now appreciate that we thought about bringing our safari hats – we will probably need them!
+On our way from Mareeba to Chillagoe, temperatures have gradually gone up.
+It is now around 28 degrees centigrade (100 degrees Fahrenheit) – notably in July, a winter month here!
+That it is so hot is a surprise to us – and we now appreciate that we thought about bringing our safari hats – we will probably need them!
 It is more popular to come here in winter since the summer season has tropical summer storms which flood the roads and the caves.

-We now discover that the lodge, we didn’t know much about before coming, is a lovely place featuring both small cabins and a campsite where people sit around the campfires in the evening enjoying the outback atmosphere!
+We now discover that the lodge is lovely, with small cabins and a campsite.
+Here, people sit around the campfires in the evening, enjoying the outback atmosphere!

-The area is packed with history and culture – and is a great place to go exploring.
-In particular, there is very interesting mining history associated with the small town.
+The area is packed with history and culture and is a fantastic place to explore.
+Particularly a fascinating mining history linked to the small town.

-Chillagoe is a historic mining town which was established in the outback in the late 1800’s when a mineral field was detected there, coinciding with rising copper prices in the country.
+Chillagoe is a historic mining town established in the outback in the late 1800s when a mineral field was detected, coinciding with rising copper prices in the country.
 The Chillagoe mine and smelters originally date from 1884.
-In 1888 William Atherton named the small place Chillagoe.
-A private railway line from Mareeba to Chillagoe and Mungana was initiated in 1897 and it was completed in 1900.
+In 1888, William Atherton named the small place Chillagoe.
+A private railway line from Mareeba to Chillagoe and Mungana was initiated in 1897 and completed in 1900.

 4-day itinerary for Sydney